opensight-cv/docs/docs/quickstart/installation.md

 Depending on what system you are trying to install on, the process may differ.
 If you are installing on Raspberry Pi, go to the [appropriate section](#installing-on-raspberry-pi).
-If you are trying to install OpenSight on a different coprocessor, such as the Jetson Nano, you can find the process [here](#installing-on-debian-arm-systems).
+If you are trying to install OpenSight on a different coprocessor, you can find the process [here](#installing-on-debian-arm-systems).
 Currently, OpenSight is only directly supported on Linux.
 It should still work on Windows or MacOS, however the process to do so is far too elaborate to explain here (requries compiling multiple Python libraries).
 To install on any other Linux system, you can follow the [other systems installation](#installing-on-other-systems).

 ## Installing on Raspberry Pi